kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 I never had this kind of error, and I couldn't find anything about it via Google, except trivial faulty use.
 So no chance except finding myself.

 The first thing that comes to mind is that I use several classes here which obviously interfere.
+This shouldn't be a problem at all.
+And in fact it doesn't seem to be.

 So I narrowed it down to the following scenario: for the function to work it needs an integer parameter.
 If this parameter is not set, it is 0 by default and nothing will happen.
 If not, I expect some nice output.

 If I set the parameter before I load the module, I get the error.
 If I set it afterwards, everything is okay.
 Now this is hard to understand, isn't it?
 What happens here?